 ‘Look to the past to protect the future’

-Ontario South right now does not have an Archives Coordinator.
-The position is vacant.
+Ontario South currently has a temporary Archives Coordinator.
+As of January 2021 the position is vacant.
 If this is something you would be interested in, especially in light of the 2021 70th anniversary of Al-Anon, please email our webcoordinator and one of our Area service coordinators will be in touch with you!

 More information about possible Archives activities can be found on the Archives Corner page in the ‘For Members’ section of this website.